-You know a neighbourhood is on the rise when the artists start to infiltrate.
+You know a neighbourhood is on the rise when the artists start to invade.
 Leslieville has been growing exponentially over the last few years and is home to Project, a gallery that opened its doors in 2013.
-Focused on local emerging and mid-career contemporary artists, its current exhibit features the work of abstract artist Callen Schaub.
-Titled ‘Energy,’ the collection of paintings encourages people to maintain a positive mindset and energy, using words and art to empower others.
+Focused on local emerging and mid-career contemporary artists, it has featured the work of abstract artist Callen Schaub, Hakka-Chinese painter Ness Lee and street photographer SoTeeOh.
+The range of collections that can be found here is vast, yet the focus quite singular.

-Afterward, head down to Queen Street East to the Broadview Hotel.
-A new local favourite, it represents one of the most drastic transformations the city has seen.
+Afterwards, head down to Queen Street East to the Broadview Hotel.
+A local favourite, it represents one of the most drastic transformations the city has seen.
 Once the notorious strip club Jilly’s, it’s now a go-to destination for its impeccable design, food and rooftop patio – one of the most popular hotel rooftop bars in Toronto.

 Regent Park is arguably the largest revitalization the city has seen in decades.
 Its community cultural hub, Daniels Spectrum, is home to many art and community initiatives and organizations.
 Open to the public and free of charge, its Hallway Galleries showcase the work of artists from Regent Park and beyond.
 With its mantra, “Rooted in Regent Park, Open to the World,” it is home to some incredible organizations and collections that will inspire anyone who walks through its doors.